 Intesa Sanpaolo transposes its commitment into various environmental policies that outline the strategic and operational areas in which our Group carries out its initiatives to protect the environment and reduce its carbon footprint.

-The Rules for the environmental and energy policy, adopted by the Management Board since 2007, define the principles and guidelines concerning the environment and direct / indirect impacts generated by its activities
+The Environmental and energy policy, adopted since 2007, define the principles and guidelines concerning the environment and direct / indirect impacts generated by its activities.

 The basic principles upon which our environmental policy is founded are the reduction of waste, progressive improvement of energy efficiency and performances, attention to the environmental and social consequences of our decisions.